Milestones vs. Tasks. Mastering Both

 How to Work with Milestones and Tasks?

 It is better not to work with completely inconvenient statements, trying to pretend they are either milestones or tasks.
-The name speaks for itself.
+The name speaks for itself, you shouldn’t have them in your project plan.
 Most likely, they were desired to be something useful.
 Such statements need to be reformulated.

 The process of working with milestones and tasks is as follows: